JacksonBurns/fastprop/paper/paper.md

 As interest began to shift toward the prediction of molecular properties which were themselves descriptors (i.e. derived from quantum mechanics simulations) - to which none of the devised molecular descriptors were designed to be correlated - learned representations (LRs) emerged.

 ## Shift to Learned Representations
-The exact timing of the transition from descriptors (molecular-level or fingerprints) to LRs is difficult to ascertain.
+The exact timing of the transition from fixed descriptors (molecular-level or fingerprints) to LRs is difficult to ascertain [@Coley2017].
 Among the most cited at least is the work of Yang and coworkers in 2019 [@chemprop_theory] which laid the groundwork for applying LRs to "Property Prediction" - QSPR by another name.
 In short, the basic idea is to initialize a molecular graph with only information about its bonds and atoms such as order, aromaticity, atomic number, etc.
 Then via a Message Passing Neural Network (MPNN) architecture, which is able to aggregate these atom- and bond-level features into a vector in a manner which can be updated, the 'best' representation of the molecule is found during training.
 This method proved highly accurate _and_ achieved the generalizability apparently lacking in descriptor-based modeling.
-The corresponding software package Chemprop (later described in [@chemprop_software]) has become a _de facto_ standard for property prediction, partially because of the significant development and maintenance effort surrounding the software itself.
+The modern version of the corresponding software package Chemprop (described in [@chemprop_software]) has become a _de facto_ standard for property prediction, partially because of the significant development and maintenance effort supporting that open source software project.

 Following the initial success of Chemprop numerous representation learning frameworks have been devised, all of which slightly improve performance.
 The Communicative-MPNN (CMPNN) framework is a modified version of Chemprop with a different message passing scheme to increase the interactions between node and edge features [@cmpnn].